ahmadmuradmalik/ahmadsMathLibrary/README.md

 Iterative Solvers: Advanced algorithms that enable precise solutions for linear systems.
 Currently supports jacobi, Gauss-siedel and Conjugate gradient solver.

-Eigen Methods: Methods for getting eigenvalues and eigenvectors of matrices.
+Eigen Things: Methods for getting eigenvalues and eigenvectors of matrices.
 Currently uses the power method for the dominant eigen-pair and then obtaining subsequent pairs using matrix deflation

-Linear Algebra: Provdies basic functionality for computing common linear algebra like Matrix Vector Multiplication, dot products, vector norms.
+Linear Algebra: Provides basic functionality for computing common linear algebra like Matrix Vector Multiplication, dot products, vector norms.

+Decompositions: Efficient implementation of the Fast Fourier Transform.
+Can be used to decompose any input signals into corresponding frequencies.

 Compatibility: Designed to work seamlessly with established Python packages, such as NumPy.